Queensland is in the midst of a housing crisis.

 Neighbourhood centres, domestic violence services and refugee support networks are struggling to meet demand, and lines for food banks are growing.

-- A limit on rent increases, to help working families afford somewhere to live
+- An emergency rent freeze, to help working families afford somewhere to live

-- A vacancy levy, to bring empty homes onto the market
+- A levy on Empty Homes, to bring homes that are being left vacant onto the market

 - Inclusionary zoning, requiring developers to build social housing